Burnout is a growing issue, but what happens when you own your business and feel like you can’t take a break?

 But what about those at the top?
 For business owners, entrepreneurs and even freelancers, this stress is often concentrated.
 Taking time off to rest is recommended to help avoid burnout, but this is easier said than done when you own a business.

 According to recent research from insurance firm Simply Business, almost one in 10 UK owners of small and medium-sized businesses (SMEs) have not been on holiday for five years.

-The survey revealed that for around 62% of business owners, it’s financial worries that stops them booking a break in.
+The survey revealed that for around 62% of business owners, it’s financial worries that stop them from booking a break.
 61% said they have to deal with emails even when on holiday, and one in 10 say they worry their employees wouldn’t carry out their work effectively while they’re away.

 As these results show, worries about money and work not being done by employees are key contributors to business owners not wanting to take time off.
 But is this the whole story?
 Speaking to Elle Narbrook, yoga teacher and photographer, it seems our fear of resting goes deeper.

 “As a society and culture, we have internalised capitalism to the point where we feel guilty for resting.

 “We determine our worth based on our productivity, and we neglect our health.
 Add into this mix the daily struggles that many entrepreneurs, solopreneurs, and creatives face with their mental health, it’s no wonder we’re feeling so burned out.”